Mueller meets with Senate Russia investigators

 Burr and Warner have been pressing for the meeting with Mueller since he was first appointed a month ago.
 The two sides have been discussing "deconfliction" -- or how the Senate investigation and the federal probe will share information and not step on each others' toes.

-A major test on that front will be whether the FBI is willing to release memos from former FBI Director James Comey of his conversations with Trump, now that they have been provided to Mueller.
+A major test on that front will be whether the FBI is willing to release memos from former FBI Director James Comey of his conversations with President Donald Trump, now that they have been provided to Mueller.

+Asked about the Comey memo, Burr said the committee got "clarity" on whether it can obtain the document, but he would not say whether that means the committee will receive it.

+Burr also did he didn't think they would meet in person with Mueller again, but would be in touch if deconfliction issues arise.